-- diagnostic testing of serum; blood (including haematology and clinical chemistry); respiratory specimens such as nasopharyngeal and oropharyngeal swabs, sputum and/or endotracheal aspirate or bronchoalveolar lavage; stool; or other specimens; - routine examination of mycotic and bacterial cultures developed from respiratory tract specimens.
+• routine examination of mycotic and bacterial cultures developed from respiratory tract specimens.
 When handling and processing specimens, "core requirements" (see Annex I), including GMPP, should be followed at all times, including but not limited to those under the following subheadings.
-More details are explained and demonstrated in the WHO Biosafety video series (7).
+More details are explained and demonstrated in the WHO Biosafety video series (8).

-3. Point of care (POC) or near-POC assay
+3. Point of care (POC), near-POC assay and Antigen-detecting rapid diagnostic tests (Ag-RDTs)

-Point of care or near-POC assays, including those using polyvalent platforms such as GeneXpert, were recently released for COVID-19 testing of samples such as nasopharyngeal swab, nasal wash and aspirate.
+Point of care or near-POC assays, including those using polyvalent platforms such as GeneXpert, were recently released for SARS-CoV-2 testing of samples such as nasopharyngeal swab, nasal wash and aspirate (9).
 Each POC molecular platform uses different procedures to process samples and it is difficult to generalise the safety recommendations.
+Antigen-detecting rapid diagnostic tests are increasingly used for diagnostic purposes and include similar procedures (10).

 There still are chances of spills, especially when staff are not adequately trained and at the same time are under immense pressure to deliver rapid results.

-It is deemed, however, that sample manipulation and the level of aerosol generation would be minimal (8).
-The United States Food and Drug Administration has authorized the use of the GeneXpert tests outside of BSL-2 laboratories and patient care settings (1).
+Current evidence suggests, however, that sample manipulation and the level of aerosol generation would be minimal (11).
+The United States Food and Drug Administration has authorized the use of the GeneXpert tests outside of heightened control measures (BSL-2) laboratories and patient care settings (9).

-They could be performed on a bench without employing a BSC, when the local risk assessment so dictates and the following conditions are fully met:
+Thus, POC assays can be performed on a bench without employing a BSC, when the local risk assessment so dictates and the following conditions are fully met:

-- performed on a diaper or large paper towel in a wellventilated area free of clutter, where there are no documents, computers or personal stuff - appropriate PPE worn similar to other manual testing, such as but not limited to a full-length long (elastic) sleeved lab coat, safety goggles or glasses, and suitable disposable gloves - risk assessment should inform the use of respiratory protection as a supplementary precaution - staff well trained in GMPP - no rush or increased pressure for test turnaround time - a validated infectious waste process including excess specimens
+- performed on a diaper or large paper towel in a wellventilated area free of clutter, where there are no documents, computers or personal stuff - appropriate PPE worn similar to other manual testing, such as but not limited to a full-length long (elastic) sleeved lab coat, safety goggles or glasses, and suitable disposable gloves - in circumstances where ventilation is insufficient, the use of respirators is encouraged (12) - risk assessment should inform the use of respiratory protection as a supplementary precaution - staff well trained in GMPP - no rush or increased pressure for test turnaround time - a validated infectious waste management including excess specimens